Introduction

 Zero Downtime Deploy

-To shorten the time, we can add add CHECKS
+To decrease the time, we can add CHECKS

 file and Dokku would use that file to check if our web server is ok to serve.

-url and check if the response contains django_dokku_docker
+url and check if the response contains Django

 Run Django command